neos/neos-development-collection/TYPO3.Neos/Documentation/GettingStarted/FeatureList.rst

 Surf Deployment and Cloud Support
 =================================

-The developers of Neos also created "Surf" a professional tool for downtime free server-deployment that is optimzed for Neos.
+The developers of Neos also created "Surf" a professional tool for downtime free server-deployment that is optimized for Neos.
 With Surf Neos can be easily deployed to all kinds of hosting environments being it dedicated servers, virtual-machines or cloud solutions of different flavours.
 The media handling of Neos is "cloud ready" by design and can handle external resources exceptionally well.